-3.2 The development proposals being reviewed for townscape and visual effects are shown on UMC Architect's 'Site Layout' drawing no. 21048-P0001-A. This layout proposes the site clearance and preparation, including the demolition of existing retail buildings and the redevelopment of the site to provide a new warehouse, two storey office, transport office, plus hard and soft landscape.
+3.2 The development proposals being reviewed for townscape and visual effects are shown on UMC Architect's 'Site Layout' drawing no. 21048-P0001-J. This layout proposes the site clearance and preparation, including the demolition of existing retail buildings and the redevelopment of the site to provide a new warehouse, two storey office, transport office, plus hard and soft landscape.
 Vehicle access to the application site will continue to be from Uxbridge Road.
-The finished floor level (FFL), roof height and roof level of the proposed building are summarised below:
+The structural slab floor level (SSL), ridge height and level of the proposed building are summarised below: